Preteen Children’s Message: Compassion Counts

 Scripture: Luke 10:30-37

-- a plastic container with one ice cube for each child, and
+- a plastic container filled with ice cubes (1 ice cube per child)

 Say: When we have compassion, we feel sympathy for someone and then we get involved.
 Sometimes we involve ourselves, and other times we might involve ourselves by sending money or gifts to help people in need.
 Compassion is more than just feeling sympathy; it also involves doing something that helps someone else.

 Form pairs.
 Say: Talk with your partner about a time someone showed compassion to you.